 “Since I left you, I have been constantly depressed.
 My happiness is to be near you.
 Incessantly I live over in my memory your caresses, your tears, your affectionate solicitude.
 The charms of the incomparable Joséphine kindle continually a burning and a glowing flame in my heart.”

 From the letters sent to Josephine, we finally conclude that Napoleon had a romantic side as well.
 After scavenging through history, historians found numerous pieces of evidence, and these letters were eventually turned into several books and motion pictures.

 “I love these velvet nights.
 I’ve never been able to decide whether the night was a bitter enemie or a ‘grand patron’ — or whether I love you most in the eternal classic half-lights where it blends with day or in the full religious fan-fare of mid-night or perhaps in the lux of noon.”

-You can say that the Fitzgerald(s) had the same passion and troubles as that of Gatsby (maybe F. Scott could pen down his classic emotions from his life experiences).
+You can say that Fitzgerald(s) had the same passion and troubles as Gatsby (maybe F. Scott could pen down his classic emotions from his life experiences).
 Even though their partnership had a rough path, but yet the world looked up to them somehow.
 Their “too-American” lifestyle somehow came in between their way, and that’s when the problems started forming.

 Their career as a whole had a lot of ups and downs, and they delved deeper into ruining themselves.

 5. Frida Kahlo to Diego Rivera